Listening and the war poets

 “It was a sort of power of getting into another man’s life and treating it as if it were his own.
 And yet all the time he made you feel that your life was your own to guide, and above everything else that you could if you cared make something important out of it.”

-So would the War Poets ever have written their poems without Dr Rivers cathartic listening?
-What do you think?
-Meanwhile, the impact of the Craig Lokhart Hospital on the history of the treatment of mental illness is discussed in an excellent BBC iWonder website which hosts a superb discussion resource for students of Owen, Sassoon and the History of Medicine.
+So would the War Poets ever have written their poems without Dr Rivers’ cathartic listening?
+Quite possibly not.
+Meanwhile, to learn more about the impact of the Craiglockhart Hospital on the history of the treatment of mental illness, see an excellent BBC iWonder website which hosts a superb discussion resource for students of Owen, Sassoon and the History of Medicine.

 Suicide in the Trenches, Siegfried Sassoon http://www.eecs.harvard.edu/~keith/poems/suicide.html